-You may increase your superannuation sum insured in proportion to any increase you have made to your sum insured under this benefit.
+You may increase your superannuation sum insured in proportion to any increase in employer superannuation contributions made to you by your employer.

 This increase is in addition to any increase in cover as a result of the Indexation Benefit.

 - You must request the increase within 30 days of your plan anniversary date. - Any increase is subject to you providing financial evidence to support the increase amount and confirmation that you're actively at work at the time of the increase. - The total of all increases to your sum insured and superannuation sum insured cannot exceed the original sum insured and superannuation sum insured at your cover commencement date. - Maximum sum insured limits apply as outlined on page 38. - The minimum increase is \$250 per month. - This benefit cannot be exercised if: - a claim is being paid under your plan, a claim is being assessed or you're eligible to make a claim under your plan or another NEOS Protection plan on your life; or - your cover is issued with a medical loading greater than 100%, as stated on your plan schedule.